zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

 Notes:

-- So to enable modding and to use the same engine for more of our games, we started rewriting Jumpy in Bevy.
+- I started working right away, and things went really well.
-- This actually went really well.
-We got
+- We got
 - ⏭️ maps loading,
 - ⏭️ physics ported,
 - the ⏭️ main menu,
 - and even had the start to an in-game ⏭️ map editor, all in pretty good time.
-- Then came the next big hurdle, and something I had never done before
+- Then came the real challenge, and something that I had never done before...

 ---